The Russian Federation

 “WE NEED RADICAL CHANGES”

-It’s unclear how things stand with the HIV epidemic in Russia.
+It’s unclear how things stand with regard to the HIV epidemic in Russia.
 International organizations consider official Russian figures unreliable.
-On the UNAIDS web site, all numeric and statistical data from Russia is “NA” — “Not Available”.
+On the UNAIDS web site, all numerical and statistical data from Russia is “NA” (Not Available).
 On other well-known sites, like AVERT (1), you’ll find only estimates.
-But everyone agrees that the epidemic in Russia is spreading and is still out of control.
+But everyone agrees that the epidemic in Russia is spreading and essentially out of control.
 The official Russian count now stands at a million HIV infections, but some researchers think that by 2020 it will hit 2 million.
 (2)

 Russia is one of the few places on Earth where the epidemic is spreading, while even in Africa the situation seems slowly to be getting better.
-That makes the situation in Russia one of the main themes at the 22nd AIDS conference (AIDS 2018) organized in Amsterdam next July.
+That made the situation in Russia one of the main themes at the 22nd AIDS conference (AIDS 2018) organized in Amsterdam.

 When the epidemic began in the late 1980s, drug users made up the biggest group of HIV infections, at more than 60%.
 AVERT estimates drug users still make up the majority of new infections, at 54%: dirty needles are the main way the virus spreads.
 That’s why Russian NGOs concerned with harm reduction, who walk the nighttime streets to hand out clean needles, are very important in holding back the HIV epidemic.

 In an Amsterdam café we talk with Maxim Malyshev, a leader of the Rilkov Foundation, a Russian NGO occupied with harm reduction since the 90s.
 Maxim just happens to be in the Netherlands: he’s traveling around Europe and is in Almere visiting his old friend Anna, who translates for us.